haddocking/haddocking.github.io/education/molmod/index.md

 independently.
 The two first modules, molecular dynamics and homology modelling, require installation of specific software packages: [GROMACS](http://www.gromacs.org), [MODELLER](https://salilab.org/modeller), and [HMMER](http://hmmer.janelia.org).
-Further, the homology modelling part relies heavily on MODELLER, which is free for academical use but nonetheless requires registration.
-The third module, data-driven docking, uses the [HADDOCK web server](http://haddocking.org), which, like MODELLER, requires registration but is free for academical users.
+Further, the homology modelling part relies heavily on MODELLER, which is free for academic use but nonetheless requires registration.
+The third module, data-driven docking, uses the [HADDOCK web server](http://haddocking.org), which, like MODELLER, requires registration but is free for academic users.
 The course material is available for free on [GitHub](http://github.com/haddocking/molmod) and makes use of virtualization software ([Virtualbox](http://virtualbox.org)).